igembitsgoa/igem-wiki-starter/docs/installation.rst

 .. note::
     The iGEM Wiki Starter Pack requires **git, Nodejs, Python and pip** to be installed.
 Please make sure you have a working installation of all three before starting here.

-    The starter pack sets up your wiki in a Github repository.
-Please make sure you have an empty Github repository (without any commits, not even a README file) before you begin.

 .. # TODO: #1 Add Python, pip and Nodejs installation instructions